opendocsg/slw-judgments-backfill/2018_SGHC_23/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

-To rebut the s 18(2) presumption, the Accused needed to prove on the balance of probability that he did not know or could not reasonably be expected to have known the nature of the Drugs: see _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ [2012] 2 SLR 903 at [18].
+To rebut the s 18(2) presumption, the Accused needed to prove on the balance of probability that he did not know or could not reasonably be expected to have known the nature of the Drugs: see _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ <span class="citation">[2012] 2 SLR 903</span> at [18].

 **_Evidence presented by the Prosecution_**